 4. Buckling of Columns | Column Buckling

-Since columns are primary load-bearing elements of a structure and are directly subjected to compressive forces, the potential for column buckling must be thoroughly evaluated.
+Since columns are primary load-bearing elements of almost all types structure building and are directly subjected to compressive forces, the potential for column buckling must be thoroughly evaluated.
 Buckling can occur in both concrete and steel columns.
 In concrete columns, if longitudinal reinforcements are not properly secured, they may buckle, leading to a decrease in the column’s strength and ductility.
 To mitigate this risk, ties should be correctly placed at specified intervals to ensure all longitudinal reinforcements are properly braced, minimizing the chance of buckling.

 The probability of buckling in concrete columns decreases with a larger cross-sectional area and improved seismic load-bearing performance.
 However, poor concrete quality can lead to concrete spalling around the reinforcements during seismic events, reducing its role in supporting gravity loads.
 In such cases, the gravity loads are primarily carried by the longitudinal reinforcements, and due to their slenderness, global buckling of the column may occur.